 Families say they have been told Loughgall legacy inquest will be restored

-Families of those killed in the SAS attack met with NI Secretary Hilary Benn on Monday.
+Families of those killed in the SAS attack met with Northern Ireland Secretary Hilary Benn on Monday.

 The sister of an IRA man shot by the SAS at Loughgall in 1987 said families of those killed in the attack have received “reassurance” from Northern Ireland Secretary Hilary Benn that a legacy inquest will proceed.